 Research by EWSolutions shows that those organizations that have created and implemented an enterprise data strategy have realized the following benefits:

 Figure 1 – Benefits of a Data Strategy

 Many organizations struggle with defining the disciplines to include in a data strategy, neglecting many important areas of data management that can enhance the value of the organization’s data assets.
 EWSolutions has created an Enterprise Data / Information Management framework that is used by over 150 organizations.

 Figure 2 – EWSolutions’ EIM Functional Framework

 This framework includes all the disciplines that should be represented in any organization’s data strategy.
-For explanations of each discipline, please refer to the anchor articles collection within Data Management University.

 It is important to base an enterprise data strategy on an industry standard enterprise data / information management framework.
 Doing so ensures that the organization’s data strategy includes all aspects of enterprise data management, and that all the disciplines are examined equally.
 Many organizations focus their efforts on certain, traditional areas in the data domain, and neglect other, important components.
 Overlooking those domains can allow existing data management problems to persist and new issues to arise, leading to further reductions in the value of the organization’s data.
 Basing the data strategy to include all components of enterprise data management will guarantee that the organization has a complete view of its data management environment.